jorainer/xcmsTutorials/README.md

 packages and the RStudio (Posit) editor are all bundled in a *docker* container.
 After installation, this docker container can be run on the computer and the code and examples from the workshop can be evaluated within this environment (without the need to install any additional packages or files).

+This version of the workshop uses packages from **Bioconductor release 3.19** (May 2024) and hence bases on Bioconductor's docker container for that release (*RELEASE_3_19*).
 The required steps for installation are:

 - If you don't already have, install [docker](https://www.docker.com/).
 Find installation information [here](https://docs.docker.com/desktop/).
 - Get the [docker image](https://hub.docker.com/r/jorainer/xcms_tutorials) of
-  this tutorial e.g. from the command line with `docker pull jorainer/xcms_tutorials:latest`.
+  this tutorial e.g. from the command line with `docker pull jorainer/xcms_tutorials:RELEASE_3_19`.
 - Start the docker container, either through the Docker Desktop, or on the command line with
 ```
   docker run \
       -e PASSWORD=bioc \
       -p 8787:8787 \
-      jorainer/xcms_tutorials:latest
+      jorainer/xcms_tutorials:RELEASE_3_19
 ```

 - Enter `http://localhost:8787` in a web browser and log in with username